ibm-cloud-docs/containers/cl-add-ons-vpc-block-csi-driver.md

 - Resolves [CVE-2024-51744](https://nvd.nist.gov/vuln/detail/CVE-2024-51744){: external}.
 - Increases custom volume profile support to a maximum of 16TB.
 - Removes IOPS and capacity validation for custom volume profile from CSI Driver.
-Now VPC IaaS performs validation and shows the following generic error in case of wrong user input: `The volume profile specified in the request is not valid for the provided capacity and/or IOPS`.
+Now VPC IaaS performs validation and shows the following generic error in case of wrong user input: `The volume profile specified in the request is not valid for the provided capacity or IOPS`.
 Existing VPCs are not impacted.

 ### Change log for version 5.2.24_641, released 20 November 2024
 {: #5.2.24_641_is_block_relnote}